Hiking stove fuel options: what works where and why

 Canister gas fuels

-Canister gas is the most common fuel used by Australian hikers.
-These systems use disposable, pressurised canisters filled with isobutane, propane, or blended mixes.
+Canister gas remains the most common fuel used by Australian hikers and is the most practical choice for the majority of trips outside of Total Fire Ban periods.
+These systems use disposable pressurised canisters filled with isobutane, propane, or blended mixes.

-In Australian conditions, canister gas works exceptionally well for the majority of trips.
-It is fast, clean, easy to control, and widely available in outdoor stores.
-For solo hikers, pairs, and small groups on short to moderate trips, gas is usually the least complicated option.
+Canister gas is fast, clean, easy to control, and widely available in outdoor stores.
+For solo hikers, pairs, and small groups on short to moderate trips outside of fire ban periods, gas is usually the least complicated option.

 On ferries such as the Spirit of Tasmania, gas canisters must be declared and are not permitted in passenger cabins.
-For walk-on passengers, they are stored in a dangerous goods locker on the vehicle deck.
-For vehicle passengers, they must be declared and left in the vehicle.
-They cannot simply stay in a hiking pack.
+For walk-on passengers they are stored in a dangerous goods locker on the vehicle deck.
+For vehicle passengers they must be declared and left in the vehicle.
+They cannot remain in a hiking pack.

 Internationally, gas availability varies widely.
-In popular trekking regions it is often easy to find fuel, but not always in compatible formats.
+In popular trekking regions it is often possible to find compatible fuel, but it cannot be assumed.
 Planning to buy gas at your destination is essential.

 Liquid fuel systems